The Baby Trap

 - In an episode of King of the Hill, Donna mentions on her blog that she wants a baby, then jokes that she might conveniently "forget" to take her birth control pill before a date.

 - In a recent case in Texas, a man was required to pay child support after his girlfriend performed oral sex on him and then inseminated herself with the gathered sperm after he left.
 He didn't find out that they had a daughter until years later, after she sued for child support.

 - Similarly, in 2013 Kansas started a lawsuit to make a sperm donor pay for child-support when the woman he'd donated to requested financial assistance from the State.
 Interestingly, this is being done solely by the State, over the objections of all involved parties, and declaring a signed contract null-and-void in the process due to the phrasing of its sperm donor laws.

 - Does happen in Real Life, tragically more often with abusive couples who believe that a baby will force their partner to stay.
 Sadly, they're sometimes right, especially when their partner would have financial troubles or lose custody of the child if they left.
 Some women will deliberately get pregnant to get Child Support off of the man, since it tends to also qualify her for other forms of government assistance (assuming she's not too wealthy).
-While laws are slowly becoming more gender neutral, the man will probably lose anyway if the girl was someone he just had a fling with, and so this is exploited by some women.
+While laws are slowly becoming more gender neutral, the man will probably lose anyway if the woman was someone he just had a fling with, and so this is exploited by some women.
 The CDC's 2010 Intimate Partner and Sexual Violence Survey found that approximately 4.8% of women and 8.7% of men had a sexual partner who tried to get them pregnant or get pregnant against their will.